kytrinyx/talkode/README.md

    easy_install Pygments

-There are other ways of doing so, see [Jekyll's Wiki](https://github.com/mojombo/jekyll/wiki/Install) (just scroll down to the part about python and pygments).
+There are other ways of installing Pygments, so see [Jekyll's Wiki](https://github.com/mojombo/jekyll/wiki/Install) (just scroll down to the part about python and pygments).

 ## Keynote colors